aaronsaray/randompicker.site/README.md

 This was originally just a quick project to do random give-aways at [MKEPUG](http://mkepug.org) - but I've decided to open it up to anyone who wants to contribute!

 ## Todo

--tests!!
+- tests!!
--deploy system using gulp
+- deploy system using gulp